Swerve (film)

 Swerve is a 2011 Australian thriller film written and directed by Craig Lahiff and starring Emma Booth, Jason Clarke and David Lyons.
-Lyons plays an honest man who, after a car accident, retrieves a suitcase full of cash from the other car.
+Lyons plays an honest man who, after coming upon a car accident, retrieves a suitcase full of cash from a wrecked car.

 Plot

 In rural Australia, two men meet for a drug deal and exchange suitcases wordlessly.
 When the buyer checks the drugs, he discovers that he has been cheated, but an explosive hidden in the suitcase kills him before he can retaliate.
 The seller puts a suitcase full of cash in his car and speeds down the highway to Neverest to meet a contact.
 As he recklessly attempts to overtake another car, he swerves off the road to avoid a collision and dies.
 A man involved in the crash, Colin, discovers the suitcase and gives the female driver of the oncoming car a ride back to Neverest.
 There, he meets Frank, a local cop, and Colin discovers that the other driver is actually Frank's wife, Jina.
 Colin hands the money over to Frank, who invites Colin to stay overnight while Colin waits for his car to be repaired.
 When Frank leaves to secure the cash, Jina unsuccessfully attempts to seduce Colin.
 When Colin notices a bruise on Jina, she claims that Frank beats her, but Colin becomes suspicious when he hears Frank and Jina have rough sex, which she seems to enjoy.

 While a mechanic works at the site of the wreck, a gangster named Charlie arrives, looking for the money.
 When the mechanic becomes too inquisitive, Charlie kills him and heads into town.
 Frank drops off Colin at the garage, where Jina works.
 Her boss, Sam, insinuates that she has had extramarital affairs with another police officer, Chris Welles, who disappeared under mysterious circumstances.
 Jina angrily leaves after Sam demands that she clean the garage, and Colin fixes his car himself when the mechanic does not show up.
 Finding the suitcase empty in the police station, Charlie murders a patrolman who wanders in and heads for Frank's house.
 Jina sees Colin and requests a ride back to her house.
 Although pressed for time to make a job interview in a nearby town, Colin agrees.
 At the house, Charlie surprises and knocks out Frank, who is preparing to leave town.
 After he ransacks the house, Charlie leaves with a picture of Jina.